darthrichlius/io.rawg.clone/IMPROVEMENTS.md

 ### PATCH

+- Refactor the code to avoid passing "onSearch" throughout Component as it is a open door to deep nesting
+- We must decide it we want to keep the implementation with the individual parameters passed to GameList
+  - It creates so much noise and code smell
+- We must refactor the code to make sure we keep it consistent by relying to a single source of thruth for GameQuery
 - chore(config): Don't use the export default or make the export type consistent with UI_CONFIG

 ## IMPROVEMENTS IDEAS

+### UX (Look & Feel)

+- **!IMPORTANT**
+  - The mobile version is not very appealing, we should have a burger menu and add some of the header features into the mobile menu
+- Some GameCard have huge blank space we should either reduce the card or find a solution that doesn't hurt the UX

 ### Product

-- Create our own database that will contains game data.
-The database will store data from request made by users.
-The goal is to fill the database by time avoiding to crawl the API and be detected as a bot and get our access closed
 - Create an admin app that will help in manageming our data from our database.
 The goal is to update data when ever we want.
 For example,to update a release date.
 - Create a Member are with authentication
 - For members, get an alert when there is an update on a game (score, releases, ...)
 - Bind the game to news links that could interest members

 ### Technical

+#### Data

+- Create our own database that will contains game data.
+The database will store data from request made by users.
+The goal is to fill the database by time avoiding to crawl the API and be detected as a bot and get our access closed

 #### Performance